Physiotherapy Clinic Becomes Global Destination for MS patients

-“The key to the success of the Point One technique is gentle manipulation of the spine and soft tissues around the spine, which is unlike other treatments used by physiotherapists and chiropractors which can be relatively forceful (learn more about neuropathy treatment).
+“The key to the success of the Point One technique is gentle manipulation of the spine and soft tissues around the spine, which is unlike other treatments used by physiotherapist and chiropractor for kids, babies, and infants, which can be relatively forceful (learn more about neuropathy treatment).

 “This releases chronic and long standing tension allows better movements of the neck, shoulders and back.
 As the congestion gradually eases off, blood circulation, lymph circulation and nerve transmission improve.”

 Between 100-140 per 100,000 people in England and Wales suffer from MS, but rates in Scotland are much higher at up to 190 per 100,000, prompting Mr Lee to set up a clinic that he hopes will become a world-leading treatment centre.

 Mr Lee is a former engineer for Hyundai, Korea, who is now a Chartered and State Registered Physiotherapist.

 Mr Lee added: “The established treatment for MS is conventional drug therapy and this does help many patients, especially with acute-stage MS. However this physiotherapy technique is something that can fit alongside conventional treatments to ease patients’ symptoms further.”

 So how can we help?